 Meeting Efficiency Requirements for Refrigerated Beverage Vending Machines

 ENERGY STAR sets efficiency requirements for refrigerated beverage vending machines in its product specification.
 Manufacturers meeting these requirements are allowed to display the ENERGY STAR label on complying models.
-For the most up-to-date requirements and list of qualified products, visit the ENERGY STAR website.
+Visit the ENERGY STAR website for the most up-to-date vending machine efficiency levels and product specification information, and a list of qualified vending machines.